DougBurke/docker-ciao/README.md

 # Quick guide: CIAO 4.10/Python 3.5

-The CIAO 4.10 version is intended to allow use of Jupyter notebooks with CIAO, and so includes AstroPy, Matplotlib, AplPy, and SciPy.
+The CIAO 4.10 version is intended to allow use of Jupyter notebooks with CIAO, and so includes AstroPy, Matplotlib, AplPy, Saba, and SciPy.
 The Sherpa environment has been updated to use the Matplotlib for plotting, rather than ChIPS, since it works better within a Jupyter notebook (in fact the CIAO graphical packages, including ChIPS and prism, have not been